UKPLab/sentence-transformers/docs/sentence_transformer/training_overview.md

         - `sentence similarity models <https://huggingface.co/models?pipeline_tag=sentence-similarity>`_ - trained for text embeddings
         - `feature-extraction models <https://huggingface.co/models?pipeline_tag=feature-extraction>`_ - trained for text embeddings

+        Consider looking for base models that are designed on your language and/or domain of interest.
+For example, `FacebookAI/xlm-roberta-base <https://huggingface.co/FacebookAI/xlm-roberta-base>`_ will work better than `google-bert/bert-base-uncased <https://huggingface.co/google-bert/bert-base-uncased>`_ for Turkish.

 .. tab:: Static

     Static Embedding models (`blogpost <https://huggingface.co/blog/static-embeddings>`_) use the :class:`~sentence_transformers.models.StaticEmbedding` module, and are encoder models that don't use slow transformers or attention mechanisms.
 For these models, computing embeddings is simply: given the input token, return the pre-computed token embedding.
 These models are orders of magnitude faster, but cannot capture complex semantics as token embeddings are computed separate from the context.